India set to dazzle Trump with pomp and circumstance as trade rows fester

 "From the moment of their arrival at the airport a little before noon on 24th February, the delegates will be treated to a display of famed Indian hospitality and India’s Unity in Diversity," said Foreign Secretary Harsh Shringla.

-He said there will be tens of thousands of ordinary citizens as well as artistes showcasing the performing arts from different states of the country as part of the India Road Show.
+He said there will be tens of thousands of ordinary citizens as well as artists showcasing the performing arts from different states of the country as part of the India Road Show.

 Trump prides himself in having large crowds at his campaign rallies, ranging generally from 10,000 to 20,000 people, and has expressed admiration privately at the size of the crowd awaiting him in India, they said.

-"There’s a modest package of things that India could put on the table that I don’t think would hurt the government’s domestic base so dramatically."

-These could include a further reduction in import tariffs on Harley-Davidson motorcycles HOG.N that Trump has often spoken about, he said.

-The two countries are also expected to announce India's purchase of 24 SeaHawk naval helicopters from Lockheed Martin LMT.N in a deal estimated to be $2.6 billion as well as a follow-on order for six Apache attack helicopters.
+The two countries are also expected to announce India's purchase of 24 Seahawk naval helicopters from Lockheed Martin LMT.N in a deal estimated to be worth $2.6 billion as well as a follow-on order for six Apache attack helicopters.

 The United States has become one of India's top arms suppliers, with $18 billion worth of sales over the last 15 years, edging out traditional supplier Russia.

-Trump and Modi are expected to discuss a wide range of issues including trade, 5G telecoms, counter-terrorism, energy security, religious freedom, the rule of law and the importance of the Indo-Pacific region, a senior Trump adminstration official said.
+Trump and Modi are expected to discuss a wide range of issues including trade, 5G telecommunications, counterterrorism, energy security, religious freedom, the rule of law and the importance of the Indo-Pacific region, a senior Trump administration official said.

-U.S. energy firm Westinghouse is also expected to sign a new agreement with state-run Nuclear Power Corporation of India for the supply of six nuclear reactors, kickstarting a long-running project.
+U.S. energy company Westinghouse is also expected to sign a new agreement with state-run Nuclear Power Corporation of India for the supply of six nuclear reactors, kickstarting a long-running project.

+(Additional reporting by David Lawder in Washington; Editing by Kim Coghill and Jonathan Oatis)

 ((sanjeev.miglani@thomsonreuters.com; +91 11 49548038; Reuters Messaging: sanjeev.miglani@thomsonreuters.com@reuters.net))